tensorflow/tensorflow/tensorflow/g3doc/get_started/os_setup.md

 $ ./PATH_TO_INSTALL.SH --user
 ```

-Remember to replace `PATH_TO_INSTALL.SH` to point to the location where you
+Remember to replace `PATH_TO_INSTALL.SH` with the location where you
 downloaded the installer.

-Finally, follow the instructions in that script to place bazel into your binary
+Finally, follow the instructions in that script to place `bazel` into your binary
 path.

 #### Install other dependencies